- Tell us Once

 - By telephone – If you would like to speak to someone on the phone, please call the Department for Work and Pensions on 0800 085 7308.
 The lines are open Monday to Friday between 8am and 8pm.
 This number is free to call from a BT landline, but other providers, including mobile phone providers, may charge you.
 If you don’t speak English, call us on 0800 085 7308 and one of our advisers and an interpreter will call you back.

-- In person – If you would like to come and talk to an advisor visit Fylde Direct, The Public Offices, 292 Clifton Drive South, St Annes, Lancashire, FY8 1LH.
-Our office is open Monday, Tuesday, Thursday between 8:30am and 5pm, Wednesday 9am and 5pm and Friday between 8:30am and 4:30pm.
+- In person – If you would like to come and talk to an advisor visit the Town Hall, St Annes Road West, St Annes, Lancashire FY8 1LW.
+Our offices are open Monday, Tuesday and Thursday 08:30 to 17:00, Wednesday and Friday 08:30 to 16:30.

 Information you will need to use the service